-• PURPA Enforcement Petition: Allco Finance Limited (VT PUC) (EL23-84)
+• PURPA Enforcement Petition: Allco Finance Limited (VT PUC) (EL23-92)

 On August 14, 2023, Allco Finance Limited ("Allco") petitioned the FERC to initiate an enforcement action against the Vermont Public Utility Commission ("VT PUC") to remedy what it asserts is the VT DPUC's improper implementation of PURPA.
 Allco states that the VT PUC has implemented a state law that (i) purports to redefine the size of a Qualifying Facility ("QFs") under PURPA in Vermont, (ii) bars the use of the FERC's least-cost interconnection cost responsibility for a QF's interconnection cost, and (iii) empowers the VT DPUC to exclude all non-hydroelectric QFs greater than 2.2 MW from participating in solicitations for energy and capacity for Vermont's utilities.
 VT PUC filed a doc-less intervention.
 On August 24, 2023, VT PUC requested an extension of time to answer the Allco complaint.
 On August 30, 2024, the FERC granted VT PUC an extension of time, to September 15, 2023, to answer the complaint.
 On September 14, 2023, VT PUC answered the Allco Complaint.
-This matter is pending before the FERC.
-If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).